Branchinecta sandiegonensis: Ecology and behaviour

-This organism occurs between Santa Barbara, California, and northwestern Baja California, with its distribution centered in San Diego County, California.
-It lives in vernal pool habitat.
+It exclusively lives in a vernal pool habitat.
 It has been identified at 137 vernal pool complexes, many of which have since been extirpated.
 Others, however, have been restored and preserved, and the shrimp has been reintroduced into appropriate pool habitat.
+Each pool "complex" consists of several vernal pools supported by a collective watershed, a critical component of the vernal pool system.
+Vernal pool complexes vary in size, from larger interspersed pools to smaller groups of pools, each pool spaced out from another by several meter lengths.